-The member of staff will be directed not to discuss with colleagues or attempt to investigate where the reported concern came from.
+The team member will be directed not to discuss with colleagues or attempt to investigate where the reported concern came from.

 Unprofessional behaviour must be addressed, and the individual supported to correct it an early stage.
-Where there is clear evidence that a member of staff's conduct has breached with the Outcomes First Group's Code of Conduct & Ethics, the Disciplinary Policy and Procedure must be followed.
-Contact HR Operations for advice: hroperationsadvice.org/.co.uk
+Where there is clear evidence that a team members conduct has breached the Outcomes First Group's Code of Conduct & Ethics, the Disciplinary Policy and Procedure must be followed.
+Contact HR Operations for advice: peopleadvice@ofgl.co.uk